 Do I need MagSafe if I have an iPhone?

 Not necessarily.
-For many users, a modern Qi2 charger works just as well in everyday use.
+For many users, a modern Qi2 charger works at least as well in everyday use.

 Which wireless charger is best for multiple Apple devices?